 - The new feature requires an unused subnet in your Azure Resource Manager virtual network.

-- Your App Service plan must be a Standard, Premium or Premium V2 plan.
+- Your App Service plan must be a Standard, Premium, or Premium V2 plan.

-- The new capability is only available from newer Azure App Service scale units.
+- The new capability is available only from newer Azure App Service scale units.
 The VNet Integration UI in the portal will tell you if your app can use the new feature.

 - Production workloads are not supported on the new feature while it’s in preview.

 - Your app must be in an Azure App Service deployment that’s capable of scaling up to Premium v2.

 - The feature doesn’t work for apps in an App Service Environment.

 - The feature currently works just with Windows apps.